jhon27195/Data_Science-BlogPost/README.md

 ### File Descriptions

 Seattle Airbnb Data(opens in a new tab)
 The Seattle Airbnb homes data can be used at the above link.
-You might pair this with the Boston Airbnb data, which can be found at the link below. listings.csv and calendar.csv
+You might pair this with the Boston Airbnb data-

+listings.csv and calendar.csv
 Original dataset in csv format